Aidan Chippendale

-Aidan Luke Chippendale (born 24 May 1992) is an English footballer who plays as a winger for Bury AFC.
+Aidan Luke Chippendale (born 24 May 1992) is an English footballer who plays as a winger for Silsden.

 Career

 Bradford City and Huddersfield Town

 Born in Bradford, West Yorkshire, Chippendale played for hometown club Bradford City in their youth system before being released at the age of 13 when he joined Huddersfield Town.
 He was promoted to the first team squad for a game against Colchester United on 3 October 2009.
 He was named Huddersfield's Academy Player of the Year for the 2009–10 season and graduated from the club's academy in April 2010 after being offered a two-year professional contract.
 He made his debut for Huddersfield as a substitute in a 1–0 win over Bristol Rovers at the Memorial Stadium on 12 March 2011.

 York City (loan)

 On 25 March 2011, he joined Conference Premier club York City on loan until 30 April.
 After not being involved in any matches during his first month at the club, Huddersfield manager Lee Clark recalled Chippendale from his loan on 19 April 2011.